sleekweasel/CgiAdbRemote/README.md

 Medium

-0. M. Experimental...
-Support for 'input sendevent' for devices with a primitive 'input' command.
+0. M. (Experimental) Adaptive support for 'input sendevent' for devices with a primitive 'input' command: cache/interpret output of 'adb shell getevent -p' and '-lp' for touch events.
-0. M. Experimental...
-Try to support a long slow drag: mouse down, long pause with screen updates, mouse up.
 0. H. Make the server multi-threaded, but only per device: serial access is good for typing!
 0. H. See whether it's worth persisting the adb connections per device.